fortman/pre-commit-prometheus/README.md

 To unit-test Prometheus Rule files, use the `test-rules` hook.
 Make sure to filter files passed to hook by defining the `files` section.
 Note: the `entry` option below is optional and will default to the latest prometheus version.
 It is shown just as an example of pinning to a specific prometheus version.

+In the example provided, we are setting this to always run as rule files could be changed without altering the unit tests.
+Unit tests should be run against their respective rule files after any change.

     - repo: https://github.com/fortman/pre-commit-prometheus
       rev: v1.2.0
       hooks:
       - id: test-rules
         entry: --entrypoint /bin/promtool prom/prometheus:v2.18.2
+        always_run: true
         files: >
           (?x)^(
             unit_test_directory/.*\.yml